 The conservation and heritage of buildings throughout Ireland are of great value to our history.
 Importantly, the Irish Georgian Society, of which we are proud members, says this:

-“The Irish Georgian Society is to the forefront in supporting the preservation of Ireland’s built heritage through building conservation projects, campaigning on planning issues, and maintaining an online register of professionals and craftsmen who specialise in historic buildings.”
+“The IGS is to the forefront in supporting the preservation of Ireland’s built heritage through building conservation projects, campaigning on planning issues, and maintaining an online register of professionals and craftsmen who specialise in historic buildings.”

 In the design of a house, the windows should take centre stage.
 Firstly they are visible from the inside and the outside of the home and will dictate the quality of living inside.
 Furthermore, the windows affect the thermal efficiency of the property.
 They work in conjunction with the insulation in the walls, roof and hot water system, to keep the cold out and the warmth and light in.